MoldyMacaroniX/dashword.net/_src/posts/how-to-fix-youtuber-inclusivity-in-the-geometry-dash-awards.md

 Not saying I should be nominated, but I do believe that 75,000 subscribers and 12 videos (pretty much all of which exceed 100,000 views) is a good candidate.
 A lot of the YouTubers I mentioned have similar metrics to this.

-I think a nominees list like this would suffice:
+Including Tride, Wulzy, EVW, and AeonAir (the nominees for this year), I think a nominees list like this would suffice:

 * Tride (108K subscribers)
 * Wulzy (110K subscribers)